nodebox/nodebox.github.io/_posts/2012-02-29-masterclass-results.md

 -------------------
 <small id="by">Christophe Clarijs &amp; Jan-Bart De Bock</small>

-Using data from [Andy Baio's Blog][waxy], students visualized how long it took for movie pirates to leak the movies on the Internet.
+Using data from [Andy Baio's Blog](http://waxy.org/2012/01/mpaa_wins_the_oscar_screener_battle_but_loses_the_war/), students visualized how long it took for movie pirates to leak the movies on the Internet.
 They used a vertical layout, displaying the date of the yearly Oscars as a stable point and showing the relative days of release until high-quality leak.

 Looking at the visualization, you can see that in recent years, more leaks have occurred after the Oscars have already passed.
 This might be due to a more restrictive policy on illegal downloads, or just pirates waiting for more high-quality releases like a Bluray or DVD-rip.